Ahmed Majan

 Ahmed Majan (born c.
 1963) is an Emirati inventor.
-He has been called the "Emirati Edison" by Gulf News, Jahangir’s World Times, Mena Report, The National, Emirates 24/7, and the Emirati government.
 Majan is a retired army major in the UAE Armed Forces who obtained an engineering degree in Greece.

+Inventions

-One of his inventions, a "smart saddle" for racehorse training, contains solar-powered electronic devices that measure the heart rate of the animal being trained, the rider's weight, a compass and a location tracker, a device to cool the animal's body temperature during exercise in warm climates, and a hidden camera.
+His inventions include a "smart saddle" for racehorse training which contains solar-powered electronic devices that measure the heart rate of the animal being trained, the rider's weight, a compass and a location tracker, a device to cool the animal's body temperature during exercise in warm climates, and a hidden camera.